-(Multiple Criteria)

-Information shall be gathered in each of the four categories.
+(Multiple Criteria) Information shall be gathered in each of the four categories.

 At least one of the criteria must be met by a score on a nationally normed test.

 Any data used to establish eligibility in one area shall not be used to establish eligibility in another area.

 Any test score used to establish eligibility shall be current within two years.

 Data gathered and analyzed by a source outside the school system shall be considered as part of the nomination and evaluation process.

-mental ability achievement creativity motivation - > 96th percentile, by age, on a composite/full scale score or appropriate component score of a standardized mental ability test.
-OR lotal Reading OR T ot a 1 M a th o n a standardized achievement test OR A numerical score > 90 on a scale of 1-100 or a superior student- generated product or of a standardized test of creative thinking (must measure: fluency, originality, and elaboration) - OR Score > 90th percentile on a standardized creativity characteristics rating scale OR A score >90 on a scale of 1-100 on a structured observation/evaluation of creative products and/or performances evaluated by a panel of three or more qualified evaluators.
-3-12 OR A score ≥90th percentile on a standardized motivational characteristics rating scale - OR A score >90 on a scale of 1-100 on a structured observation/evaluation of stu dent-generated product or performance evaluated by a panel of
+mental ability achievement creativity motivation 96th percentile, by age, on a composite/full scale component score of a standardized mental ability test.
+90th percentile, by age or grade on: Total Battery OR Total Reading OR Total N at h on a standardized achievement test OR A numerical score > 90 on a scale of 1-100 or >90th percentile on the Total Battery score of a standardized test of creative thinking (must measure: fluency, originality, and elaboration) - OR Score >90th percentile on a standardized creativity characteristics rating scale OR A score ≥90 on a scale of 1-100 on a structured observation/evaluation of creative products and/or performances evaluated by a panel of three or more qualified evaluators.
+GPA of at least >3.5 on a 4.0 scale in grades 3-12 OR A score ≥90th percentile on a standardized motivational characteristics rating scale - OR A score >90 on a scale of 1-100 on a structured observation/evaluation of student-generated product or performance evaluated by a panel of